George Heriot: Goldsmith to the Crown

 From early in the 1590s, Heriot had been selling items to Anne of Denmark, the Queen Consort, and on 17 July 1597, he was officially appointed the goldsmith to the Queen.
 The queen had previously employed a German jeweller Jacob Kroger.
 The role of a goldsmith in the early modern period extended beyond simply the making and trading of jewellery and precious metals; in effect, he had now become her banker.
 Over the following years, he lent her significant amounts of money, often secured on jewellery he himself had sold her.
 Anne's love of jewellery was "legendary", and by the late 1590s both she and the king were taking out significant loans to support their spending.
 This ensured Heriot's position would remain lucrative; it had been estimated that between 1593 and 1603 he may have done as much as £50,000 of business with the Queen.

 James VI owed Heriot £6,720 for jewelry and precious stones in March 1599 and gave him a jewel as a pledge for payment, which included 74 diamonds and a larger diamond set in gold.
 In June 1599 James instructed his exchequer officers to repay from his tax receipts a loan advanced on the security of some of the queen's jewels.
 In August 1599 Heriot was paid £400 Sterling from the English annuity, a sum of money which Queen Elizabeth sent to Scotland, for jewels delivered to Anna of Denmark.

-Heriot's financial involvement with the court grew stronger over the years; he was appointed jeweller to James VI in 1601, and became involved in a governmental plan to replace the circulating currency of Scotland.
+Heriot's financial involvement with the court grew stronger over the years; he was appointed jeweller to James VI in 1601, and became involved in a government plan to replace the circulating currency of Scotland.
 By 1603, he held the right to farm the customs.

 In 1603, at the Union of the Crowns James VI inherited the English and Irish thrones, and ruled these kingdoms as King James I. He moved to London.
 Heriot, along with much of his court, followed suit.
 In November he was appointed a jeweller to the king, with an annual salary of £150.
 The English goldsmiths John Spilman and William Herrick were given similar appointments.
 The salary was a small amount in comparison to Heriot's sales and loans, and by 1609 Queen Anne's debt to him was £18,000, from which he drew a sizeable interest.